 For international students and their accompanying dependents, a comparable health insurance plan will:

-- Must include coverage for all pre-existing conditions with no limits for the coverage;
+- Coverage for pre-existing conditions with no waiting period;

-- Must have coverage for pregnancy as any other illness or injury;
+- Pregnancy as any other illness or injury;

 To Complete the Waiver Process